liamks/Drawbridge.js/Readme.md

 The goal of Drawbridge is to create a password authentication module that requires as few lines of code to add authentication to your app.
 While drawbridge creates a views and email templates you are free to change their content - only the names of the templates and views need to stay the same.

 **The Good** Drawbridge makes it extremely easy to add authentication to your express.js app.
-Drawbridge uses bcrypt to hash bash passwords and Redis to store its data.
+Drawbridge uses bcrypt to hash passwords and Redis to store its data.

 **The Bad** Drawbridge still needs a lot of work, and should be considered an alpha product.

-**The Ugly** I need your help to make it better!
-I wanted to gage interests in Drawbridge and its features before I thoroughly tested its components.
-Furthermore, lots of the code needs refactoring and better organization.
+**The Ugly** The code needs to be better organized, commented, refactored and much more thoroughly tested.

 ## The Basics